My mother never made it to 60, sadly passing away just two weeks after her 59th birthday. At 21, however, I viewed her as an old lady.

 I remember asking my daughter – then aged about nine – which she enjoyed most: our annual family holiday in Greece or our week in a cottage near Whitby with my best friend and her daughter.
 Guess which she preferred?

 So which times are/were the best?
 Computers and the internet have changed both our working and leisure lives.
+We have a pandemic now, but there were other threats back then as well.
 Labour-saving devices have cut down on manual housework, but do we have a better life than our parents?

 What hasn’t changed, however, is families.
 We love our children and grandchildren, and however much time we had then or now, this has to remain a priority.
 What do you think?